 You need these enabled to get incoming call notices, and get notifications when you get new text messages.

 Enabling desktop notifications

 Before you can receive any notifications, you must allow notifications.
-There should been an orange banner when you first arrived on My.Phone.com, hopefully you clicked “enable notifications” and accepted the permission.
+There should have been an orange banner when you first arrived on My.Phone.com, hopefully, you clicked “enable notifications” and accepted the permission.

 click into the URL of my.phone.com at the top of your browser, it will highlight the url in blue:

 click on the lock next to the url

 next to Notifications section, click on Block: